Mapping Pollen Dispersion

 In previous examples I discussed release scenarios involving vapour clouds spreading over a large area, carried by the wind.
 In those examples the momentum o...

-A routine practice of process safety is to model scenarios for different chemiccal hazards present at a plant.
-Often there are more plausible scenarios than ...
+A routine practice of process safety is to model scenarios for different chemical hazards present at a plant.
+Often there are more plausible scenarios than t...

-Very often, in chemical engineering, the line between problems one can solve one’s self, with code or more often than not in a spreadsheet, and problems that...
+Very often, in chemical engineering, the line between problems one can solve one’s self and problems that are solved with a piece of commercial software is w...

-When determining the required venting for aboveground storage tanks it is typical to calculate normal and emergency vent rates using standards such as API 20...
+When determining the required venting for above ground storage tanks it is typical to calculate normal and emergency vent rates using standards such as API 2...

 I recently spent some time looking in detail at the Britter-McQuaid workbook model for dense gas dispersion and I thought the plume model deserved some extra...